-Environmental Services has designed this project to repair about 360 feet of concrete public sewer pipes in N Schmeer Road at the intersection of N Vancouver Avenue.
+Environmental Services designed this project to repair about 360 feet of concrete public sewer pipes in N Schmeer Road at the intersection of N Vancouver Avenue.
 The 41-year-old pipes and a manhole in the intersection are severely deteriorated from sanitary sewer flows.
 The project will line the pipes and install a corrosion-proof insert within the manhole.
 These improvements will help protect public health, water quality, and the Columbia Slough Watershed.

 Construction will begin in December 2017 and is anticipated to be completed by the end of February 2018.